SlenderFox/HeatStreetTalentsRevival/ideas.md

 - Will likely be very fun to play.
 - Would struggle against high hp enemies.
 - If active abilities are removed, a melee talent that deals percentage based backstab damage would be interesting.
+- Temporary damage boost on elimation to encourage chain kills.
+- Reduces swift strike cooldown for every enemy hit by it.
 #### Hanzo
 - Desperately needs AOE damage.
 - Hanzo might be able to cheese some bosses by abusing wallclimb.